UK Stocks-Factors to watch on Jan. 12

-LONDON, Jan 12 (Reuters) - Britain’s FTSE 100 index is seen opening steady on Monday, according to financial bookmakers.
+LONDON, Jan 12 (Reuters) - Britain’s FTSE 100 index is seen opening 10 to 14 points lower, or as much as 0.2 percent, on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down 1.1 percent at 6,501.14 points in the previous session.